 From our 8-year-old daughter who had just seen her younger sister open a cabbage patch doll wrapped in a package just like hers:

 "Okay guys, when I open it, I won't look.
 You look and I'll try to guess which one it is."
 She opened the gift, turned it toward us, and we roared with laughter.
 A perplexed look covered my little girl's face.
-She turned the box around and saw Lenore Elva, looking very distinguished in her pink eyeglasses, staring back at her.
-Perplexity covered her face as she studied her prize.
-We exploded with laughter once again.
-We had never seen a cabbage patch doll so quirky, and at the same time, endearing.
+She turned the box around and saw Lenore Elva, staring back at her.
+Lenore Elva looked very distinguished in her pink eyeglasses.
+Puzzlement covered her face as she studied her prize.
+We, once again, exploded with laughter.
+We had never seen a cabbage patch doll so quirky, and yet, endearing.
 My sweet little girl's confusion soon turned to adoration.
 She loves Lenore Elva.